Wise Online - View Week

 Mindfulness is a useful tool for regulating emotions by increasing awareness and developing flexibility and adaptability in responding to our own emotional experiences.
 Mindfulness encourages acceptance rather than avoidance of our experiences and decreases rumination about past and future events that can exhaust our energy.
 When we are mindful and accept sensations and thoughts that arise, we likely reduce our emotional numbing.

-Firstly, let’s revise the window of tolerance so we can identify the early warning signs of trauma and dysregulation.
+Firstly, let’s revise the window of tolerance so we can identify the early warning signs of hypoarousal (including trauma, burnout and empathetic distress fatigue).

 Know the Signs